Statement

 As I explore community dynamics in a time of societal reimaging, I am interested in the power of the imagination to create new realities.
 Through a Science Fiction lens, I ask - how can creativity enhance the interdependent relationships necessary for building communities?
 Can exploring creative worldbuilding lead to the uncovering of what our current world could be?
 What does a world look like that is interdependent, collectivist, and teeming with joy and life?
 What role do science fiction artworks play in the creation of new social order?

 My passion for Science Fiction stems from an interest in the leaking of the foreign or uncategorizable into our known reality.
-In the same way that Science Fiction literature and film defamiliarizes known scenarios and social systems, I am interested in interjecting my uncanny work into the everyday life around us; placing a series of dioramas in the stacks of a library, creating fuzzy, creature-like costumes that move through public parks, or unexpected installations in alleyways.
+In the same way that Science Fiction literature and film defamiliarizes known scenarios and social systems, I am interested in splicing my uncanny work with known experiences in the world around us.
 These rich fictional worlds juxtaposed with daily life invite storytelling, imagination, and recontextualization of complex societal narratives which are woven through the fabric of our interconnected lives.
 This invitation has the potential to influence how viewers interface with the creatures and worlds they may encounter in other areas of our lives.

-Wanting to enter into a fictional world in order to fully experience it – but not being able to – is an urge I experience regularly.
-In my works, I construct environments that invite the viewer to enter them but are, for scale or other barriers, unenterable.
-Conversely, I also create environments that offer to engulf participants as they interact with their newfound surroundings.
-Each side of the coin invites curious exploration.
+Wanting to enter a fictional world and fully experience it is an urge I have regularly.
+I create environments that offer to engulf participants as they interact with their newfound surroundings, encouraging curious exploration.
 In line with the work being part of the everyday, using fabric to create these creatures and worlds feels significant as it is a material we are all in contact with constantly.
 Creating the otherworldly with such a common medium underlies the reality that new worlds are possible, to each human and as a species, through small action and creativity.

 Bio